L1z1ng3r-sswe/algorithms/README.md

 - The actual approach that led to the solution
 - Lessons learned from solving the problem
 - The final C++ solution
+- The complexity of the problem (Big O notation)